levkovigor/freertos-template2/doc/README-hosted.md

 pacman -S mingw-w64-x86_64-toolchain mingw-w64-x86_64-cmake
 ```

+A prompt should appear, asking for which packages to install.
+Confirm with Enter to install
+everything.

 Make sure that you have added the folder containing the `MinGW64` binaries to the
 Windows system environmental variables and test whether the toolchain can be called
 from Windows with `gcc --version` and `mingw32-make --version`.